enzonav2304/firebase-auth/README.md

 ```
 ## Project setup
 ```
-Create an account on Firebase and edit with your credential  the scr/firestore.js
+Rename the file the scr/firestore.js.example to the scr/firestore.js Create an account on Firebase and edit src/firestore.js with your credential

 ## Project setup
 ```